That’s how many businesses lacked an emergency plan as of September 2019, according to Ready.gov.

 - File-hosting services such as Dropbox, Google Drive, and OneDrive allow you to digitally store and control access to business documents.

 - Ecommerce tools such as Shopify, BigCommerce, and Square are essential for selling products online.
 And shipping tools such as Stamps.com and ShipStation make packaging, carrier rate shopping, and fulfillment as simple as possible.

 You don’t need to use every technology solution—nor should you.
 Multiple subscriptions and integrations can become costly and overly complex, leading to confusion, errors, and poor adoption by your workforce.

 Think carefully about your needs and stick to one or two large providers (e.g. Google, Microsoft) wherever possible, so you can keep most of your work in a shared ecosystem.
 Take some time to research different products, read reviews, and try out demos.
 Then, when you’ve settled on which tools you’d like to use, introduce them steadily and deliberately to your workforce; don’t overwhelm your team with multiple new processes at once.

 Ask Us for Help

 Again, you don’t need to do this all alone.
 Whether you’ve reduced your internal accounting team or need additional support for any reason during the coronavirus situation, there’s never been a better time to outsource your business’s accounting.

 We’re here to help.
 Quantive’s team of financial professionals is ready to take care of your immediate accounting needs, from bookkeeping to AR and AP management.
-We can also provide executive-level support through our Fractional CFO services.
+We can also provide executive-level support through our consulting services.
 It’s all available remote and on-demand.